Making chili plants hotter

 Aren’t their chili plants hot enough?

 Chili plants can be made to produce more capsaicin if they fear that their seeds will be wasted or destroyed.

-There are several approaches to increasing the severity of chillies.
+There are several approaches to increasing the severity of chilies.
 However, no one has been sufficiently scientifically researched.
-But all of them have one thing in common: to put chili plants under stress.
+But all of them have one thing in common: to put chili plants stressed.

 I’m sure you’ve read this note a lot.
 It is also the quickest to put.
 Only when the leaves become wilted is watering started.
 Never more than absolutely necessary to keep your plant alive.
 The disadvantage of this variant is that the aroma and the quantity harvested suffer.
 This method is best used a few days before the harvest.

 Capsaicin is formed by chili plants so that only birds eat the berries and seeds and spread them.
-Another reason for the formation of capsaicin is the defence against moulds.
+Another reason for the formation of capsaicin is the defense against molds.
 Such a fusarium infestation occurs more frequently in wetlands.

-Just remember that chilli roots do not tolerate waterlogging.
+Just remember that chili roots do not tolerate water logging.
 If the soil is wet, the Capsicum plant will soon shrink.

 American breeders swear by worm droppings.
 Fresh fertilizer from worms is highly concentrated.
 Magnificent growth and high crop yields are the benefits.
 According to the theory of high-power chili growers, the worm fertilizer causes the plants to suspect a worm attack would be imminent.
 As a result, more capsaicin is produced in the chilli peppers.
 This increases the Scoville value.
 You can be skeptical, but success proves them right.